dotnet/EntityFramework.Docs/entity-framework/core/modeling/relational/data-types.md

 ## Conventions

-By convention, the database provider selects a data type based on the CLR type of the property.
+By convention, the database provider selects a data type based on the .NET type of the property.
 It also takes into account other metadata, such as the configured [Maximum Length](../max-length.md), whether the property is part of a primary key, etc.

 For example, SQL Server uses `datetime2(7)` for `DateTime` properties, and `nvarchar(max)` for `string` properties (or `nvarchar(450)` for `string` properties that are used as a key).